cryptocrowd-city/xcrc-core-wallet/doc/README.md

 Setup
 ---------------------
-[CRyptoCrowd](https://cryptocrowd.io/) provides the official CRyptoCrowd client and it builds the backbone of the network.
+[CRyptoCrowd](https://coin.cryptocrowd.city/) provides the official CRyptoCrowd client and it builds the backbone of the network.
 However, it downloads and stores the entire history of CRyptoCrowd transactions; depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Namecoin Core, visit [namecoin.org](https://namecoin.org/download/).
+To download CRyptoCrowd Core, visit [namecoin.org](https://coin.cryptocrowd.city/download/).

 Running
 ---------------------